 The main american Biennale is hosting the works by the talent who showed the first time at Studio d'Arte Raffaelli in Trento in 2009 with "Spaghetti and Beachballs".

 Installation view of "Spaghetti and Beachballs" at Studio d'Arte Raffaelli

-Cellar Contemporary’s mission is to discover new talents, accompanying artists on their exhibition path from the beginning; and, even though we are a young gallery, our approach to the art world goes back in time, more precisely to 2009, ten years ago.
+One of Cellar Contemporary’s mission is to discover new talents, accompanying artists on their exhibition path from the beginning; and, even though we are a young gallery, our approach to the art world goes back in time, more precisely to 2009, ten years ago.